petergrace1618/Live-Project-MVC/README.md

+# MVC Live Project

-6649 (Reserved) Restrict Access to Productions Delete Page If a User appends /Delete/#, where # is the ID of one of the Productions, the User gets taken to that Production's Delete page.
+## Restrict Access to Productions Delete Page
+If a User appends /Delete/#, where # is the ID of one of the Productions, the User gets taken to that Production's Delete page.
 This means that a random User, if they are able to guess a valid ID, is currently able to delete Productions.
 Fix this issue by restricting access to the Delete page so that only Users signed in as Admin can access the page.

 Solution: